They’re called Roma, their culture is ancient and intriguing… and the word “gypsy” is a slur.

 Some places, like Spain, Norway and the Habsburg Monarchy (roughly modern Germany and Austria), rounded up all the Romani people they could find, put the adults in workhouses and the children in orphanages, forbade them to speak their Romani language — punishable by flogging — and generally treated them as second-class citizens.

-They had essentially no civil rights.
+The Romani people had essentially no civil rights.

 Then came the Nazis, who set about committing yet another systematic genocide of the Romani people.
 They stripped all Roma of their citizenship, rounded them up, packed them on trains and sent them to concentration camps.